Press "Enter" to skip to content

 “Veterans Voice is one of the oldest shows on radio due to our down to earth language and a history of excellent guests,” Brasso observes.

 In an effort to add actions to his words, Brasso soon began hosting events and bringing the Veteran community together IRL (“in real life”).
-Among his most popular events have been a weekly food drive0through that is hosted in the WATD parkin got where Veterans and their familied can pick up additional groceries, a special Veterans event on the USS Massachusetts, and the annual Veterans Voice Music Festival that will be held this year on July 13 from 10-3 in Quincy and feature live music, food, helpful advice for Veterans and their supporters and a military fly-over to honor Brasso and his Veteran friends.
+Among his most popular events have been a weekly food drive through that is hosted in the WATD parkin got where Veterans and their familied can pick up additional groceries, a special Veterans event on the USS Massachusetts, and the annual Veterans Voice Music Festival that will be held this year on July 13 from 10-3 in Quincy and feature projection screen hire, live music, food, helpful advice for Veterans and their supporters and a military fly-over to honor Brasso and his Veteran friends.

 We started this event to draw Veterans to learn about benefits and programs that are available,” Brasso explains.
 “The first year we drew 65 tables of vendors and about 500 Veterans.
 Last year we drew 125 vendors and almost 1,500 veterans and family members!”